 Address: 104 Fernando St. Manteo, NC 27954

 Want to stay nearby?
-Search & compare, and book the closet hotels & Airbnb’s in Manteo.
+Search, compare, and book the closet hotels and Airbnb’s in Manteo.

 Bodie Island Lighthouse

-The round brick tower, completed in 1872, is painted with horizontal black and white bands, and topped with a black lantern.
-The attached 2-story keeper’s quarter is a visitor center, museum and gift shop.
+The round brick tower of Bodie Island Lighthouse, completed in 1872, is painted with horizontal black and white bands, and topped with a black lantern.
+The attached two-story keeper’s quarters is a visitor center, museum and gift shop.

-Owned by the National Park Service since 2000, the Bodie Island Lighthouse is located on Bodie Island on NC 12 between Nags Head and Oregon Inlet.
-Both the lighthouse and the island are pronounced “body.”
+If you’re looking for lighthouses in Nags Head NC, this is the closest one.
+Owned by the National Park Service since 2000, this lighthouse is located on Bodie Island on NC 12 between Nags Head and Oregon Inlet.

 This lighthouse still functions as an operational lighthouse.
-During non-Covid times visitors have the opportunity to climb the 200 steps to the top of the lighthouse which provides unparalleled views of Bodie Island, the Atlantic Ocean and Pamlico Sound.
+Visitors have the opportunity to climb the 200 steps to the top of the lighthouse which provides unparalleled views of Bodie Island, the Atlantic Ocean and Pamlico Sound.

 While visiting the lighthouse, make sure to take a walk along the boardwalk which offers more amazing views.